 If you have any questions or concerns about the way in which your health information is managed by , MCVS please contact our manager.

 Our objective is to provide excellent service and care and we value feedback from patients.
 Please pass on any comments or compliments you may have to the clinical charge nurse.
-You do not need to wait until you are discharged if you feel dissatisfied.
+You do not need to wait until you have been discharged to comment if you feel dissatisfied.

 Receiving information from patients can alert the team to problems that may not previously have been identified.
-If you are not satisfied with the response you receive or you wish to inform us of your concern in writing please address your concern to the manager of MCVS who can:
+If you are not satisfied with the response you receive or you wish to inform us of your concern/s in writing, please address your concern to the manager of MCVS who can: